biospi/WyndhurstCCTVNet/README.md

 ```

 **Expected outcome:**
-All three commands should connect without permission errors.
+All commands should connect without permission errors.
 Successful connections confirm that your SSH access and port forwarding are correctly configured.

 > [!NOTE]
 > Replace **uobusername** with your username for example: fo18103.